jigargosar/notes/clean-code-notes.md

 **My Idea from the emacs recording keystrokes and replaying it;)**: how about recording a programming session and viewing it after 30 mins, this will be fun! a way to program in chunks of 30 mins.
 Nice way to practice this discipline ;)

+The Boy Scout RuleThe Boy Scout Rule: Leave the campground cleaner than you found it.5